 I advise clients that more is better.
 It’s better to keep too much information rather than not enough.

-Let’s face it, you went to school to practice law, not to do accounting.
+Let’s face it, you went to school to practice law, not to do legal Accounting.

 Here’s more information on outsourced accounting services.

-Aligned CPA helps service professionals run better businesses.
-We’d love a chance to talk and see if we would be a good fit for your firm.
+Aligned CPA helps solo and small law firms.
+We’d love to talk with you and see if we would be a good fit for your firm.
 Contact us for a consultation today.

-I help service based businesses GROW by providing accounting and growth planning services that will take their business to the next level.
+I help solo and small law firms GROW by providing coaching, growth planning, accounting, and tax services that will take their business to the next level.

 I promise you, working with a CPA can be much more exciting than crunching numbers and reviewing last year’s taxes.
 I look at the day-to-day of your business and help you find ways to perform better, grow bigger and generate revenue with greater ease.